Districts of Turkey

 The 81 provinces of Turkey are divided into 973 districts (ilçeler; sing. ilçe).
-In the early Turkish Republic and in the Ottoman Empire, the corresponding unit was the kaza.
+In the Ottoman Empire and in the early Turkish Republic, the corresponding unit was the kaza.

 Most provinces bear the same name as their respective provincial capital districts.
 However, many urban provinces, designated as greater municipalities, have a center consisting of multiple districts, such as the provincial capital of Ankara province, The City of Ankara, comprising nine separate districts.
-Additionally four provinces, Kocaeli, Sakarya, İçel and Hatay have their capital district named differently from their province, as İzmit, Adapazarı, Mersin and Antakya respectively.
+Additionally three provinces, Kocaeli, Sakarya, and Hatay have their capital district named differently from their province, as İzmit, Adapazarı, and Antakya respectively.

 A district may cover both rural and urban areas.
 In many provinces, one district of a province is designated the central district (merkez ilçe) from which the district is administered.
 The central district is administered by an appointed provincial deputy governor and other non-central districts by an appointed sub-governor (kaymakam) from their district center (ilçe merkezi) municipality.
 In these central districts the district center municipality also serves as the provincial center municipality.
 Both the deputy governor and sub-governors are responsible to the province governor (vali).
-Greater Municipalities, however, are administrated differently where a separate seat of municipality exists for the entire province, having administrative power over all districts of the province.
+Greater Municipalities, however, are administered differently where a separate seat of municipality exists for the entire province, having administrative power over all districts of the province.

 Local government

 Municipalities (belediye) can be created in, and are subordinate to, the districts in which they are located.
 Each district has at least one municipality (belde) in the district center from which both the municipal government for that municipality and the district government is administered.
 A municipality is headed by an elected mayor (belediye başkanı) who administers the local government for defined municipal matters.
 More and more settlements which are outside district centers have municipalities as well, usually because their population requires one.
 A municipality's borders usually correspond to that of the urban settlement it covers, but may also include some undeveloped land.

 Villages (köy) outside municipalities and quarters or neighborhoods (mahalle) within municipalities are the lowest level of local government, and are also the most numerous unit of local government in Turkey.
 They elect muhtars to care for specific administrative matters such as residence registration.
 The designation slightly differs (köy muhtarı for village muhtar, mahalle muhtarı for quarter muhtar) and the tasks, which are largely similar but are adapted to their locality.

-Greater municipalities (büyükşehir belediyesi) exist for large cities like İstanbul and İzmir that consist of an extra administrative layer run by an elected head mayor, who oversee the municipalities and mayors within the province.
-Currently, 30 provinces are administrated by greater municipalities in addition to having separate municipalities for every district within the province.
+Greater municipalities (büyükşehir belediyesi) exist for large cities like Istanbul and İzmir that consist of an extra administrative layer run by an elected head mayor, who oversee the municipalities and mayors within the province.
+Currently, 30 provinces are administered by greater municipalities in addition to having separate municipalities for every district within the province.